Family history memorial in Steep church

 Steep Village Booklet

 For more information about the ancient village of Steep, we have a Steep village booklet available to purchase either as a printed version or a download.
-Click on ‘Village Booklets for Family History’ from the menu on the right.
+Click here to visit the HGS Shop.